cloudmon360/grideye_agent/README.md

 The three metrics: htime, hsize, hstatus need to be defined in the Grideye YANG model, so that the Grideye controller can interpret them.

+There are two ways to do this, either the new metrics are defined directly in the file on the controller which describes then YANG model.
+Or new metrics can be registered directly from the plugin.

-These entries are added to the grideye YANG model as follows:
+These entries are added to the grideye YANG model on the controller as
+follows:

 ```
    module grideye-result {